ThomasMBury/workshop_datavis_python/README.md

 - (If time allows.)
 Combining interactive plots into a dashboard with components connected by callback functions.

-## Software requirements
+## Setup instructions

-The following should be installed on the participant’s computer prior to the workshop:
+Python 3 and JupyterLab are required for the workshop.
+If these are already installed on your computer you may skip these steps.
-- Python 3 (Anaconda distribution https://www.anaconda.com/products/individual recommended)
+1. Download the Anaconda distribution
-- JupyterLab (comes installed with the Anaconda dist. above)
+2.

-- Python libraries: Numpy, Pandas, Plotly, Dash
+....finish this.....

-A Jupyter notebook will be sent around prior to the workshop to ensure that software is working in advance.
-If problems arise, please contact the instructor for help.
+If you run into issues, please contact the instructor for help.